 Let me introduce you to someone I’m a new real fan of: Craig Case.
 This guy is the real deal.
 If you don’t want to take my word for it, hop over to LinkedIn and check out his resume.
 His new book, Big Ideas, is on my soon-to-read list.

-This newsletter is inspired by an interview with Craig done by Kody Bateman on his podcast.
+This newsletter is inspired by a recent interview.
 I’m doing my own riff on key points from the recording, but I think you will find the interview particularly insightful, so check it out.
 I’m happy that it is my first offering to you after my recent hiatus.

 Do You Want Big Ideas?
 Then Slow Down.